China Jo-Jo Drugstores Inc. (CJJD) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for CJJD is $84.00, The public float for CJJD is 2.90M, and at present, short sellers hold a 12.38% of that float.
-The average trading volume of CJJD on April 25, 2023 was 3.39M shares.
+The average price suggested by analysts for CJJD is $84.00, The public float for CJJD is 2.90M, and currently, shorts hold a 12.07% of that float.
+The average trading volume for CJJD on April 28, 2023 was 3.71M shares.

 CJJD’s Market Performance